aglushkov/diana/README.md

-# Diana - Dependency Injection DSL
+# Diana - Lazy Dependency Injection

 This module offers a DSL designed for the lazy resolution of dependency injections.